maddigits/maddigits.github.com/_posts/2012-10-03-howto-setup-a-git-server.md

 ---
 layout: post
-title: "Howto setup a git server"
+title: "Howto setup a git server with gitolite"
-description: "with gitolite"
-category: code
-tags: [git, server]
 ---
-{% include JB/setup %}

 ## Setup
 You will need: